Murray runs for 2 TDs, Cardinals roll past Washington 30-15

+“I’m glad I don’t have to worry about that,” he said with a grin.
+“He causes a lot of problems.”

+The Cardinals (2-0) jumped to a 14-0 lead by the end of the first quarter.
+They led 20-0 by halftime and 20-3 following the third.
+DeAndre Hopkins caught eight passes for 68 yards and a touchdown.
+Zane Gonzalez made three field goals.

-Murray alleviated any doubt about who would win early in the fourth quarter, when he darted through the middle of the field — dancing right past safety Troy Apke in the process — for a 21-yard touchdown that pushed Arizona’s advantage to 27-3.
+Murray alleviated any doubt who would win early in the fourth quarter when he darted through the middle of the field — dancing right past safety Troy Apke in the process — for a 21-yard touchdown that pushed Arizona’s advantage to 27-3.

+“As soon as I leave the pocket I survey the field,” Murray said.
+“Seeing how the blocks were set up, they were set up pretty perfectly.

+“Once I get a guy 1 on 1, I like my chances.”

 Washington (1-1) finally scored a touchdown with 12:20 left in the fourth quarter when Dwayne Haskins hit Terry McLaurin for a 24-yard score.
-It scored again with 6:38 left when Antonio Gibson ran for an 11-yard touchdown to pull within 27-15 after the 2-point conversion failed.
+It scored again when Antonio Gibson ran for an 11-yard touchdown to pull within 27-15 after the 2-point conversion failed.

-But by then it was too late for a rally.
-Washington rallied from a 17-0 deficit to beat Philadelphia last week, but waited much too long to get going on Sunday.
+By then it was too late for a rally.
+Washington came back from a 17-0 deficit to beat Philadelphia last week, but waited much too long to get going on Sunday.
 Haskins completed 19 of 33 passes for 223 yards and a touchdown.

+“A new offense, a new scheme,” Haskins said.
+“Basically, on offense the whole team is under 25.
+It is a work in process.
+The biggest thing is come to work every day with your lunch pail and try to get better.”

 In front of a fan-less State Farm Stadium, the Cardinals continued to look like a contender in the NFC West after finishing 5-10-1 last year.
 Kenyan Drake ran for 86 yards on 20 carries.
 Murray finished with 67 yards rushing.